qheilmann/CommandAPI-docs/docs/en/create-commands/registration.md

      .register();
 ```

-The Java type inference system cannot determine what the type of the lambda `(player, args) -> ()` is, therefore it produces the following compilation error:
+The Java type inference system can’t determine what the type of the lambda `(player, args) -> ()` is, therefore, it produces the following compilation error:

 ```log
 The method executesPlayer(PlayerCommandExecutor) is ambiguous for the type CommandAPICommand